 Mental health and wellbeing

-It's important that you maintain contact with your support networks, whether that is through social network sites, email, text, calls etc and share how you are feeling.
+If you've been told to self-isolate and you're feeling anxious, it's important that you maintain contact with your support networks, whether that is through social network sites, email, text, calls etc and share how you are feeling.

 Friendship line is available

 Feeling lonely or a bit out of sorts?
 Local charity PramaLife has a friendship line for older people who need someone to chat to.
 There is a group of local volunteers who will be happy to listen, or talk about whatever is on your mind.

 If you have seriously harmed yourself or know someone who has, call 999 and ask for an ambulance.
 You may also need to ask for the police.